On March 31, 1995, Selena Quintanilla was shot to death by Yolanda Saldívar. Here's what happened to Selena's killer — and where she is today.

 “She was a businessperson.
 She owned fashion boutiques and designed the clothes.
 She was an award-winning singer.
 She was a huge source of pride for many Mexican-Americans, because like so many of them, she was third generation and working class.”

-How Yolanda Saldívar Became Selena’s Killer
+How Yolanda Saldívar Became Selena’s Biggest Fan — And Killer

 Today, Yolanda Saldívar is mostly known as the woman who killed Selena.
 But before she became Selena’s killer, Saldívar had been a key figure in the artist’s inner circle.